wanysteus/MS5611/README.md

 Library for the MS5611 Barometric Pressure Sensor based on the Arduino framework.
 This library is intended to use the SPI interface only.
 This library has been tested on Teensy 3.6 and Arduino Nano.

+**/!\ WARNING /!\\**

+The pins of MS5611 are **NOT 5V tolerant**.
+Always use 3.3V microcontrollers (like the Teensy 3.6) or make sure to add a level shifter between your microcontroller and your MS5611 when using a 5V microncontroller (like the Arduino Nano)

 **/!\ NOTICE /!\\**

 **Pre-release, not fully tested yet**